 Estonian mezzo-soprano Monika-Evelin Liiv was a Jette Parker Young Artist for The Royal Opera 2007–9, singing Madame Popova (The Bear for Meet the Young Artists Week), Flora Bervoix (La traviata), Second Lady (Die Zauberflöte), Mercédès (Carmen), Second Maid (Elektra), Ines (Il trovatore) and Gallery Owner (Lulu).
 She returns in the 2018–19 Season to sing Grimgerde (Die Walküre).

-Liiv studied at the Conservatory of Tallinn, the Lithuanian Music Academy and the Estonian Music Academy.
-She appears regularly for Estonian National Opera, where her roles have included Amneris (Aida), title role and Cornelia (Giulio Cesare), the title role of Rinaldo, Third Lady (Die Zauberflöte), and Paulina (The Queen of Spades).
-Other appearances include Suzuki (Madama Butterfly) and Paulina for Israeli Opera, Cherubino (Le nozze di Figaro), Paulina, Voice from Above (Parsifal) and Serving Woman/Voice of an Unborn Child (Die Frau ohne Schatten) for Finnish National Opera and Sesto (La clemenza di Tito), Olga (Eugene Onegin) and Alisa (Lucia di Lammermoor) for Opéra de Baugé in France.
+Liiv studied at the Estonian Academy of Music and Theatre and the Lithuanian Music Academy.
+Her key appearances include Amneris (Aida), Paulina (The Queen of Spades), Third Lady (Die Zauberflöte), the title role and Cornelia (Giulio Cesare) and the title role of Rinaldo for Estonian National Opera, Suzuki (Madama Butterfly) and Paulina for Israeli Opera, Cherubino (Le nozze di Figaro), Paulina, Voice from Above (Parsifal), Cherubino (Le nozze di Figaro) and Serving Woman/Voice of an Unborn Child (Die Frau ohne Schatten) for Finnish National Opera, Rinaldo in Moscow and Sesto (La clemenza di Tito), Olga (Eugene Onegin) and Alisa (Lucia di Lammermoor) for Opéra de Baugé in France.